Table of Contents

 f = 20kHz

 The operating parameters of the UcD400HG module are ideally suited to drive my RiPol subwoofer and the balanced signal input also fits very well into my concept.

 As an option to the Hypex module described above, there are also the two voltage regulator modules HPR12 and HNR12 from Hypex.
 The manufacturer himself writes:

 The HxR series regulators are high performance voltage regulating components targeted at performance-critical audio applications.
 Key performance parameters exceed that of industry-standard integrated circuits by several orders of magnitude.
 Kelvin sense connections provide point-of-load (local) regulation without requiring physical proximity.

-- Schematic of the Power Supply
+- Circuit Diagram of the Power Supply

 Remote Switch with Inrush Current Limiter

-Prototype of the Hypex Amplifier
+Assembly of the Amplifier

 - Hypex UcD400HG Modul with HPR12 and HNR12 voltage regulators mounted on a heat sink